gchq/sleeper/docs/usage/properties/instance/cdk/partition_splitting.md

-## Partition Splitting - CDK Defined
+## Instance Properties - Partition Splitting - CDK Defined

 The following instance properties relate to the splitting of partitions.